-Looking for support the only services I could find were offered directly to schools (so incredibly expensive for an individual) and rather sparse on the ground.
+Looking for support, the only services I could find were offered directly to schools (so incredibly expensive for an individual) and rather sparse on the ground.
 Again, most of them rely on visiting me in school and charging extortionate amounts for being on site, travelling and ‘follow’ up work.
 I JUST wanted an email response to a couple of questions like: How can I best support a student with Fragile X starting on Monday?
-Is there a decent computer or cloud-based safeguarding program I can use to reduce paperwork?
+Is there a decent computer or cloud-based provision-mapping program I can use to reduce paperwork?
 What are my legal obligations as regards keeping records?
-What is a Passport and how do I write one? … you get the idea.
+What is a passport and how do I write one? … You get the idea.

-As an SEN Advisor, I Work With Local Authorities, MATS, Schools, & SENCOs or with companies offering products designed to support SEND.
+As an SEN Advisor, we work with Local Authorities, MATS, Schools, & SENCOs or with companies offering products designed to support SEND.

 Local Authorities and MATS

-Local Authorities and MATs generally employ my services as a speaker at conferences or to undertake a systematic review of multiple schools under their remit or give CPD sessions Trust wide.
+Local Authorities and MATs generally employ my services as a speaker at conferences, to undertake a systematic review of multiple schools under their remit or give CPD sessions Trust wide.

-I support individual SENCOs with a 1:1 service offering support with your day to day role or advising on CPD content for you to deliver.
+Through SENsible SENCO, we support individual SENCOs with advice on your day to day role or advising on CPD content for you to deliver.